TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/p4/index.md

 {% endraw %}

-Even Odd in P4 was written by:
+[Even Odd](https://sampleprograms.io/projects/even-odd) in [P4](https://sampleprograms.io/languages/p4) was written by:

 - Fabricio Rodríguez

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution